mikenguyen13/data_analysis/_book/27-regression-discontinuity.md

 4.  **No Discontinuity in Confounding Variables:** Other covariates should be smooth at the threshold.
 A common test is to check for jumps in covariates unrelated to treatment.

+See Table \@ref(tab:rd-threat-validity) for examples of possible violations.

 | **Issue**                             | **Description**                                                                                                 | **Solution**                                                                                |
 |---------------------------------------|-----------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|
 | Violation of Continuity in Covariates | If other variables besides treatment exhibit a discontinuity at the cutoff, the estimated effect may be biased. | Conduct balance tests on pre-treatment covariates.                                          |
 | Multiple Discontinuities              | When multiple threshold effects exist, identification becomes more challenging.                                 | Use robustness checks with alternative model specifications.                                |
 | Manipulation of the Running Variable  | Subjects may manipulate $X_i$ to qualify for treatment (e.g., strategic behavior in test scores).               | Implement McCrary's density test to check for discontinuities in the distribution of $X_i$. |

-: Threats to RD Validity
+: (#tab:rd-threat-validity) Threats to RD Validity

 ------------------------------------------------------------------------